 The Bible has always been central to the Baptist tradition.
 Baptists believe that Scripture is God’s Word to people in which He reveals Himself, including His nature, His will, and His love for people.
-Yet there are many different English Bible translations today, so which ones do Baptists use?
+Yet there are many English Bible translations today, so which ones do Baptists use?

-Why do most Baptists prefer the NIV, KJV, NKJV, or the NLT?
+Why do most Baptists prefer the NIV, KJV, NKJV, or NLT?
 What’s the difference between popular English translations?
 Keep reading to learn more.

-Also see Are Baptists Allowed to Dance? to learn more about the tradition.
+Also, see Are Baptists Allowed to Dance? to learn more about the tradition.

-Can Baptists read any Bible translation?
+Can Baptists Read Any Bible Translation?

 Baptists have the freedom to use any accurate English translation.
 Baptist denominations, churches, and pastors may make recommendations to people.
 However, the individual can make the choice.
 Church membership, the ability to serve in various ministries, and partaking in the Lord’s Supper aren’t contingent upon what translation a person reads.

 Are there certain translations that are off-limits?
 Yes, but they aren’t popular English translations like the ones already mentioned.
 An example of a translation that is out of bounds is the New World Translation (NWT).
-The NWT is the Bible of the Jehovah’s Witnesses and the English is rendered in such as way as to reflect the beliefs of that religion.
-(Also see Baptist vs Catholic: What’s the Difference?)
+The NWT is the Bible of the Jehovah’s Witnesses, and the English is rendered in such as way as to reflect the beliefs of that religion.
+(Also, see Baptist vs. Catholic: What’s the Difference?)

-Like other Christians who attend church regularly, many Baptists like to use the translation that their pastors use because it makes it easier to follow along in sermons, Sunday school classes, and in small groups.
+Like other Christians who attend church regularly, many Baptists like to use the translation their pastors use because it makes it easier to follow along in sermons, Sunday school classes, and small groups.
 Baptist pastors have the freedom to use any accurate English translation.

-NIV: First appearing in the early 1970s the NIV gained market share about a decade later.
-Bible readers love that it’s accurate, but also readable.
-20th century Bible readers, new Christians, and children often had a difficult time understanding the old English style of the KJV.
+NIV: First appearing in the early 1970s, the NIV gained market share about a decade later.
+Bible readers love that it’s accurate but also readable.
+20th-century Bible readers, new Christians, and children often had difficulty understanding the KJV’s old English style.
 The NIV gave readers an accurate alternative that allowed them to read the Bible often.

-NASB: The NASB is an update of the American Standard Bible, which was first published in the early 20th century.
+NASB: The NASB is an update of the American Standard Bible, first published in the early 20th century.
 The NASB is translated directly from the original-language texts of the Old and New Testaments.
 The original ASB wasn’t.
 Many consider the NASB the most accurate word-for-word English translation available today.

 What translations are considered the worst?

-- Today’s NIV: To some Baptist pastors, the word “Today’s” makes a big difference compared to simply the “NIV” because it signals that words related to gender are changed.
+- Today’s NIV: To some Baptist pastors, the word “Today’s” makes a big difference compared to simply the “NIV” because it signals that terms related to gender are changed.
 Today’s NIV is controversial because it reflects gender-neutral language in places where the original text is gender-specific.
 (Also see Do Baptists Believe in Angels?)